Benature/obsidian-dataview.js/README.md

 ## Daily Diary

+Two buttons link to yesterday diary and tomorrow diary.
+(The code refers to community)

 It will display three tables:
 - The notes that were created yesterday
 - The notes that were created today